phos-tou-kosmou/python_portfolio/automation/README.md

 ## Updated Easy-Apply Linkedin Bot

+#### Theoretically if you were to use this on an Linkedin account then here are the theoretical procedures and warnings
+:warning: If you use this script you are at risk of violating the Linkedin's TOS agreement. :warning:
+:warning: You are not allowed to access the Linkedin services using automation, anything done with this script :warning:
+:warning: will your responsibility. :warning:

 #### Getting Started

 Make sure you have python 3.7 installed onto your system using your favorite IDE.